CamDavidsonPilon/lifelines/docs/Time varying survival regression.rst

 Cumulative sums
 #############################################

 One additional flag on ``add_covariate_to_timeline`` that is of interest is the ``cumulative_sum`` flag.
 By default it is False, but turning it to True will perform a cumulative sum on the covariate before joining.
 This is useful if the covariates describe an incremental change, instead of a state update.
 For example, we may have measurements of drugs administered to a patient, and we want the covariate to reflect how much we have administered since the start.
 Event columns do make sense to cumulative sum as well.
 In contrast, a covariate to measure the temperature of the patient is a state update, and should not be summed.
-See :ref:`Example cumulative total using and time-varying covariates` to see an example of this.
+See :ref:`Example cumulative sums over time-varying covariates` to see an example of this.

 Delaying time-varying covariates
 #############################################